Diplomacy on the menu: How food can shape politics

 It could be that this spirit will endure this week and in the near future.

-The next big unprecedented diplomatic meeting on the calendar is Donald Trump and Kim Yong-un - could what's on their plates shape a breakthrough?
+The next big unprecedented diplomatic meeting on the calendar is Donald Trump and Kim Jong-un - could what's on their plates shape a breakthrough?